phpzio/translatepress/readme.txt

 6. Menu Language Switcher

 == Changelog ==
+= 1.3.6 =
+* Refactored the get_url_for_language() function which should fix a lot of problems with links
+* Speed improvements
+* Fixed translation block icon when creating a new block
+* Fixed issues with trp tags leftovers in html
+* Fixed issues with gettext strings that weren't detected correctly
+* Add support for relative url's
+* Added warning in settings about controlling costs of Google API
+* Changed API key field description.
+Added feature to show/hide API key field based on Google Translate Active Yes/No
+* Fixed Translated-dom-changes string not translated through trp-ajax.
+* Fixed 400 errors in google translate API

 = 1.3.5 =
 * Fixed translation problems introduced in the last two versions
 * Added a console message when trp-ajax request uses fall back to admin ajax for debugging purposes.